Sam-Rowe/justaddapicnic.com/_posts/2018-01-16-sheerness-sandpit.markdown

 layout: post
 title:  "Sheerness Sandpit and splash pool"
 date:   2018-01-16 10:20:04 +0000
-categories: outdoors kent sandpit park
+categories: [outdoors, kent, sandpit, park]
 tag: Sheerness
 permalink:
 excerpt: A fantastic sandpit park where you can spend several hours enjoying the lovely weather.
 When you get bored of the sand there is a great splash pool and the beach is close by too.